Ted Bundy's site at Taylor Mountain

 47.465586, -121.927695

-The coordinates above will lead you to a gate that is roughly 0.2 miles east of the West Tiger Mountain parking lot.
-The site sits on the foothills of Taylor Mountain, on the southern side of Interstate 18.
+📍 The entrance is 0.2 miles east of the West Tiger Mountain parking lot.
+The site sits on the foothills of Taylor Mountain, on the southern side of Washington State Route 18.

 Private Property Warning